Project Description

 Teaching Strategy

-During each round of gameplay, players negotiate the trading of goods and loans, balancing the interests of their own country against those of other countries, while trying to fulfil their own goal.
-Each round also includes a “shock event”, in which one or more countries gain a sudden advantage or disadvantage, which challenges players to respond with an appropriate strategy.
+They will be required to balance the interests of their own country against those of other countries, while trying to fulfil the goal of utility maximisation with limited savings.
+There may be “shock event” presented in each round, in which one or more countries gain a sudden advantage or disadvantage, which challenges players to respond with an appropriate strategy.

 For access to the project, please contact CTE at cte [at] smu.edu.sg